mono/website/docs/faq/technical.md

 Yes.
 Mono has been self hosting since March 2002.

-### Is there any way I can install a known working copy of mono in /usr, and an experimental copy somewhere else, and have both copies use their own libraries?

-Yes.
-Just use two installation prefixes.

 ### I have a great library that I want to contribute, will you take it?

 The first step for a library to be integrated into Mono is for the library to be licensed under the terms of the MIT X11 license.